TheCloudMage/terraform-aws-kms-module/README.md

 # Getting Started

-This Terraform module is designed to produce a secure AWS Key Management Service (KMS) Customer Managed Key (CMK) that can be used for server-side encryption on AWS services such as S3 buckets, EBS volumes, Dynamo DB Tables, or any other service where data that requires encryption is stored.
-This module was created with dynamic options that allow the consumer of the module to determine project by project, which KMS Key policies should be placed on the KMS CMK at the time of provisioning.
+This Terraform module was created to quickly and easily provision a secure AWS Key Management Service (KMS) Customer Managed Key (CMK).
+CMK's are used for server-side encryption on AWS services such as S3 buckets, EBS volumes, Dynamo DB Tables, or any other service where data encryption is required.
+This module also includes optional variables that allow the consumer of the module to choose how KMS Key policies will be constructed and placed on be the CMK at the time of provisioning.

 <br><br>

-# Module Pre-Requisites
+# Module Pre-Requisites and Dependencies

-None Defined
+This module does not currently have any pre-requisites or dependency requirements.

 <br><br>